h2non/jshashes/README.md

 * RIPEMD-160 <http://homes.esat.kuleuven.be/~bosselae/ripemd160.html>

 ## Usage
-`jsHashes` implements an object-oriented paradigm for an easy and clean use.
+Following some software design patterns, `jsHashes` implements an object-oriented paradigm for an easy and clean use.
 Each algorithm has its respective own `class`, providing encapsulation (public and private methods) and independence from other classes.

 All the `classes` are defined inside the Object called `Hash` (like namespace).